 Bovine (cow).
 This type is not an actual valve.
 Rather, it comes from tissue surrounding the cow’s heart.
 The tissue is strong and flexible, and treating it prior to surgery prepares it so that your body can accept it without any negative immune response.
 Cow valves can develop calcification that can narrow the valve opening and decrease blood flow over time.

 Porcine (pig).
 These valves are actual pig heart valves, and they’re also treated to avoid rejection from your body.
 They perform similarly to cow valves, but they are less likely to calcify but are more likely to tear over time.

 Human.
 This is the least common replacement valve.
 It is generally reserved for patients who have a disease that affects their valve, such as infective endocarditis.
 Human valve replacements are associated with severe calcification of the donor aortic wall over time, which increases the potential need for subsequent surgery.

 Biological valves and pregnancy

 Biological valves are best for you if you’re pregnant because of safety during pregnancy, but it’s likely they’ll need to be exchanged later, Dr. Svensson says.

-On the other hand, using a mechanical valve could elevate your risk during pregnancy, requiring you to take blood thinners; research shows that blood thinners can harm a fetus.
+On the other hand, using a mechanical valve could elevate your risk during pregnancy, requiring you to take blood thinners.
+But research shows that blood thinners can harm a fetus.

 “If a woman is pregnant, our advice is to use a biological valve,” Dr. Svensson says.
 “It’s a good idea for her child-bearing years, and then she can make a decision later — if the biological one fails — to switch to mechanical.”

 If you need a replacement valve, work closely with your doctor.
-He or she can consider your preferences and health history as you carefully weighing the options.
+They can consider your preferences and health history as you carefully weigh the options.